ThomasVrancken/info9023-mlops/demos/demo1/README.md

 git branch -D <branch_name>
 ```

+9. **Include changes from develop branch to feature branch**: when you work on a feature branch and the develop branch has been updated, you can include the changes from the develop branch into your feature branch.

 ## 3. Additional ressources

 - Here is a [cheat sheet](https://education.github.com/git-cheat-sheet-education.pdf) made by GitHub that you can use to remember the most common Git commands.